ChronoLogic12/tippy-tea-subscription/README.md

 ### About Us

 The about us page is for users who want to learn a little more about the company.
-It contains two cards each containing details on the companies ideal and philosophies as well as the work they are doing.
+It contains two cards each containing details on the company's ideals and philosophies as well as the work they are doing.

 <p align="center">
     <img src="readme-assets\about-us.PNG" width="1200px"/>